2. The gospel and the church, 2:1-22

 Jesus, as the cornerstone, defines and ties the whole building together and becomes the architectural defining point from which the building takes shape.
 So, the heavenly assembly, as with the church, evolves from Jesus into a complete entity, a complete whole.

 en + dat. "in [him]" - in [whom].
 Local, sphere; taken to express incorporative union, or base / foundation, "on", whom the structure rests.
 "In Jesus."

-pasa oikodomh "the whole building" - all, every building.
-The noun, being anarthrous (without an article), would imply "every building", ie. "every gathered congregation", but the whole edifice built on Christ is the obvious intention.
+oikodomh (h) "[the whole] building" - [all, every] building.
+The noun, being anarthrous (without an article), would imply "every building", ie., "every gathered congregation", but the whole edifice built on Christ is the obvious intention.
 Some variant manuscripts have an article, but this was probably added to better convey the likely intended meaning of an entire construction being presently built upon Christ.
-Some are tempted to see this image as depicting this structure as the universal catholic church, but Paul's universal church is the heavenly assembly within which every believer is now taking their seat with Christ and within which the dividing wall of hostility is no more.
-Although the heavenly assembly is always in Paul's mind, his focus at this point is the local congregation as an earthly representation of the heavenly assembly.
-"The whole building", Barclay, etc, better than "every structure", NJB, etc.
+Some are tempted to see this image as depicting the structure of the universal catholic church, but Paul's universal church is the heavenly assembly within which every believer is now taking their seat with Christ and within which the dividing wall of hostility is no more.
+Although the heavenly assembly is always in Paul's mind, his focus, as here, is often on the local congregation as an earthly representation of the heavenly assembly.
+"The whole building", Barclay, etc., better than "every structure", NJB, etc.

 sunarmologoumenh (sunarmologew) aor. pas. part. "is joined together" - being fitly joined together.
 The participle is adjectival, attributive, "in whom the whole building, which is fitly joined together, grows ....", although possibly adverbial, modal, expressing the manner of the building's growth, so Hoehner.
 Again, a divine passive, God is doing the building work.
 The present tense indicating the ongoing building action, and the prefix sun making the point that the building work is a joining "together."